Yhamenite/bookbot/README.md

 # bookbot
-Bookbot is a script that does static analysis on text files
+Bookbot is a script that does static analysis on text files | my first project